Kathy is a freelance writer from Canada who is always on the lookout for fun things to do with her family.

 There are less than 60,000 permanent residents in the district of Muskoka, but the population increases to at least three times that number in the summer months, as cottagers and vacationers descend upon the area.
 You won't find many small cabins in the area anymore, but there is quite a range of cottages and vacation homes to rent.
 There are modest places available suitable for a couple, right on up to huge homes that can accommodate 20 or more guests at a time - great for large groups or family reunions.
 Many of the "cottages" are really more appropriately called houses, and a lot of them are suitable for staying in year-round.
 Summer cottage rentals typically require a minimum term of one week, but you can rent a cottage for shorter periods in the off-season.
 Waterfront cottages are more expensive, but they really help you appreciate the true Muskoka experience.

 Muskoka has an abundance of activities for outdoor enthusiasts.
-The natural beauty of the area's lakes and rivers, forests and rock formations have made it popular as both a place to go for relaxation as well as more active vacations.
+The natural beauty of the area's lakes, rivers, forests and rock formations have made it popular as both a place to go for relaxation as well as more active vacations.

 Outdoor Activities in Muskoka